All the latest from The Apprentice boardroom as Lord Sugar fires another candidate

 This year will see 18 candidates battle it out for the prize – the largest number since the 13th series.

-Here’s what happened in the latest episode, broadcast a 9pm on Thursday, January 5 – and now available to watch on the BBC iPlayer.
+Here’s what happened in the latest episode, broadcast at 9pm on Thursday, January 12 – and now available to watch on the BBC iPlayer.

 What was the task?